Had a rough night out? Maybe you've overindulged a bit and you're hoping for a bit of hangover relief.

-A dietitian with Memorial Hermann Texas Medical Center, Rya Clark says there are two types of drinkers --those who plan before they slug back a few...and everybody else.
+Rya Clark, a dietitian with Memorial Hermann Texas Medical Center, says there are two types of drinkers -- those who plan before they slug back a few... and everybody else.

 "If you know you're going out that night, start drinking water," said Clark.
 "Get your monogrammed water glass, get your Yeti growler, whatever you like and just drink from that."

-"Have a big fat burger --I would do like Queso and cheesecake is how I would go down for the night," Clark said.
-"That fat actually slows down your stomach emptying and so as you're drinking, that alcohol is going into your body a little bit slower, it gives your body more time to metabolize and again, we're kind of hoping that a slower metabolism is going to mean less hangover in the morning."
+"Have a big fat burger.
+I would do like queso and cheesecake.
+That's how I would go down for the night," Clark said.
+"That fat actually slows down your stomach emptying and so as you're drinking, that alcohol is going into your body a little bit slower, it gives your body more time to metabolize.
+We're kind of hoping that a slower metabolism is going to mean less hangover in the morning."

 You may have to do some extra gym time, but Clark says those high-fat foods are proven to stave off the pangs of a hangover.